riccabolla/StaphSCAN/docs/assembly.md

 * The species with the lowest distance is reported.
 * If *Staphylococcus aureus* is identified with a distance below the strong threshold, it is reported as a "Strong match".
-* If the distance is between the strong and weak threshold, it is reported as a "Weak match".
+* If *Staphylococcus aureus* is identified with a distance between the strong and weak threshold, it is reported as a "Weak match".
-* If match with *Staphyloccocus aureus* is not found, but the best match is below weak threhsold for one of the listed genomes, it is reported.
+* If *Staphyloccocus aureus* is not the best match, but one of the listed genomes is, it is reported.
-* If no match is found below the weak threshold for the selected species, it s is reported as "Unknown".
+* If the lowest Mash distance is > 0.04, the result is reported as “No match found”.

 ## Contigs stats